 Figure 2: Chemistry of the Cu2+-octapeptide repeat interaction.
 Panel A shows the Cu2+-HGGGW complex at high occupancy, involving coordination through deprotonated amide nitrogens and exhibits weaker affinity characterised by a Kd in the range of 7.0 – 12.0 mM.
 Panel B shows binding at low occupancy, which favours multiple His coordination and binds the octapeptide repeat domain with a lower dissociation constant (Kd 0.12 nM), and thus, higher affinity10.

 In addition to the palindrome, the hydrophobic core is glycine rich, and arranged in GXXXG motifs; a frequent motif in transmembrane a-helices that is reported to stabilise helix-helix associations and permit close packing of transmembrane domains36.
 The glycine residues in this region show perfect conservation across all mammalian species identified to date13,37-38 .
-Relatively conservative amino acid substitutions of the glycine residues in this region, as well as mouse homologues of the pathogenic G114V and A117V mutations, have been shown to diminish prion propagation and infectivity – reinforcing the importance of the hydrophobic region in conversion of PrPC to PrPSc 37-38.
+Relatively conservative amino acid substitutions of the glycine residues in this region have been shown to diminish prion propagation and infectivity – reinforcing the importance of the hydrophobic region in conversion of PrPC to PrPSc 37-38.
 Furthermore, the most neurotoxic deletion mutant in mice, as determined by the relative amount of wild-type expression required to rescue the phenotype, involves deletion of the hydrophobic region, however, these PrPC mutants do not form PrPSc 15,28,39.

 Despite important scientific advances, the relationship between pathogenic PRNP mutations, PrP structure and prion disease phenotype remains incompletely understood.
 Mutations in the globular domain are predominantly concentrated in the region of the β2-α2 loop and in the α2-α3 inter-helical interface (Figure 4).
-See individual mutation pages for detailed discussion of each pathogenic missense variant (PrP Mutation Map).
+See individual mutation pages for detailed discussion of each pathogenic missense variant – these can accessed through the PrP Mutation Map.

 - Puckett C, Concannon P, Casey C et al. Genomic Structure of the Human Prion Protein Gene.
 The American Journal of Human Genetics 1991; 49(2): 320-329.
 (PMID:1678248)